7 Best Waffle Makers of 2023, Tested by Food Network Kitchen

 One drawback is that the unit is a little slow to reheat in between waffles, and you’ll need to watch for the indicator light to come back on to alert you to when it’s ready to go.
 And we noticed that on the highest setting, the browning was slightly uneven.

-This waffle maker’s inexpensive price tag and solid performance won our vote for budget pick.
-It was also the smallest and lightest unit we tested, so its compact shape makes it a great choice for dorm rooms or small kitchens.
+This waffle maker’s inexpensive price tag and solid performance make it another great budget pick.
+It was the smallest and lightest unit we tested, so its compact shape makes it a great choice for dorm rooms or small kitchens.

 It lived up to the express part of its name: The unit heated up quickly, cooked waffles promptly and reheated quickly in between batches.
 It takes a little guesswork to determine how much batter to use: The final amount will vary depending on the thickness of your batter, but we found that around 2/3 cup was ideal.
 The unit also has a run-off moat to catch excess batter.
 This waffle maker has a non-stick cooking surface and waffles release easily (though we noticed a little sticking the longer the waffle cooked).
 The final cooking time required comes down to personal preference, but we found that 2 1/2 minutes yielded evenly cooked waffles that were crisp on the outside and fluffy inside.
 The unit didn’t produce waffles that were 100% uniformly browned, which was especially noticeable the longer the waffle cooked.
 Still, given the cost, we found that the unit produced good results overall.
 This product comes with a one-year limited warranty.